 This means that they must be practicing the faith, cannot be engaging in notorious sin, and cannot have taken public positions in opposition to Catholic faith or morals.
 If a sponsor is married, their marriage must be recognized by the Church.
 In general, if a potential sponsor is not a member of the parish where the baptism is to take place, he or she must obtain a letter or certificate from their own pastor which affirms that they meet the above requirements.

 People sometimes object to the requirements for a sponsor, with the argument that parents should have freedom to choose the sponsor of a child who is to be baptized.
 In order to understand the Church's position, several points must be kept in mind.
 Baptism is not a private act.
 It is a public, official liturgy of the Church and welcomes someone into the Catholic Church.
 Therefore, the Church has the duty and obligation to require reasonable criteria for being a sponsor.
 The sponsor is to assist the parents and the child in living a Catholic life.
 In order to do so, the sponsor needs to provide good example of living that life.
 A person who is not Catholic, or who is not living in a way consistent with the faith, obviously cannot provide the example that is part of the task of being a godparent.
 The role of godparent is a role of service done in the name of the Church, and the person who is a sponsor should be capable of performing that service.

 We ask you to help contribute to the ongoing support of the Church with a suggested donation of $150 per child.

 You will be given an envelope to place your gift at the time your child is baptized.

-Beginning October 1, 2016, the fee for the Baptism preparation process is $15 per person, $25 for two people.
+The Baptism preparation process is $15 per person, $25 for two people.
 This applies to parents and godparents for one or both classes.
 Payable by cash or check at the first class you attend.